g-battaglia/kerykeion/README.md

 It can calculate all the planet and house position, also it can calculate the aspects of a single persone or between two, you can set how many planets you need in the settings in the utility module.
-It also can generate an SVG of a birthchart, a composite chart or a transit chart.
+It also can generate an SVG of a birthchart, a synastry chart or a transit chart.

 ## Installation